ramiel/caravaggio-react/README.md

 npm install caravaggio-react
 ```

-This library is entirelly written in typescript.
+This library is entirelly written in `typescript`.

 ## Caravaggio Provider